1. PDCflow Help Center

 If a directive should no longer be active or available for future payments, you can inactivate a directive:

 To access this setting, navigate to Configure > Directives and click the Edit button (a pencil icon) next to the appropriate directive.
 Change the activation status to INACTIVE.
-If there are valid replacement directives available you will have the option to select one.
+If there are valid replacement directives available, you will have the option to select one.
 Assigning a replacement directive moves any active records (scheduled transactions, outstanding Flows, and post-dated transactions) from the directive being deactivated to the replacement directive.
 To move all active records to a different directive, make a selection here.
 When you’re finished, click Save Directive.

 Activating a Directive